 - Crawford, Mark.
 The Obsessive-Compulsive Trap: Real Help for a Real Disorder.
-Regal Books, 2004. – Dr. Crawford writes a short but excellent overview of OCD including tackling its nature amongst children and teenagers, the relationship of OCD to one’s spiritual life, and the available non-pharmacological treatments.
+Regal Books, 2004. – Dr. Crawford writes a short but excellent overview of OCD including tackling its nature among children and teenagers, the relationship of OCD to one’s spiritual life, and the available non-pharmacological treatments.
 If you aren’t a big reader or this is your first foray into OCD – this is a good primer.

 - Baer, Lee.
 Getting Control: Overcoming Your Obsessions and Complusions.
 Plume, 2001. – Dr. Baer originally wrote this book shortly after Rapoport’s Boy Who Couldn’t Stop Washing, which treats OCD largely from a pharmacological perspective (and in fact, Dr. Rapoport writes the foreward for this volume).
 Baer’s book focuses on the treatment of OCD using Cognitive-Behavioral Therapy (CBT), particularly Exposure and Response Prevention (ERP).
 The book helps one understand the nature of CBT and ERP and also provides guidelines for executing CBT/ERP on one’s own as a method of self-help against OCD.

 - USA Networks.
 Monk. – A humorous television series which chronicles the adventures of Adrian Monk, a OCD sufferer whose sickness is also his greatest strength as it allows him to notice details that others overlook.
 Good for offering ourselves a humorous view of our behaviors and a good laugh never hurt us.